 Black and white pop up as a perennial trend every couple of years, but are always in style.
 Thus, you can’t go wrong with this color combination.
 I devoted and entire post to how to wear black and white, for which I don’t repeat it here.

-Blue and white is a summer classic
+Blue and white are a summer classic

 You can’t go wrong with a blue print on white dress or vice versa in summer.
 The former pairing looks very posh in a sheath or tailored cut.
 Just recall the white with blue print dresses the Duchesse of Cambridge often wears.
-A blue with white floral print dress is a shirt-dress cut or romantic style gives a great summer in the Provence vibe.
+A blue with white floral print dress is a shirt-dress cut or Romantic Style gives a great summer-in-the-Provence vibe.
 The former works great for work in summer, while the later is perfect for shopping the farmers market or a picnic.

 Blue, black and white – an American Classic